 Fifteen years ago I became the Official Santa for the Hollywood Christmas Parade.
-An the official charity of the Parade is the Marine Corps Toys for Tots Foundation (T4T).
-Being with the foundations leadership, it was very easy for me offer to do what ever I could, to lend a hand and give some of my time, and resources to this wonderful program.
+The official charity of the Parade is the Marine Corps Toys for Tots Foundation (T4T), which originated in Hollywood in 1946.
+Working with the T4T foundation’s leadership, it was very easy for me offer to lend a hand and give some of my time, and resources, to this wonderful program.

 T4T was started by Marine Reserve Major, Bill Hendricks, when he enlisted the aid of his fellow Marine Reservists and collected over 5,000 toys during a campaign before Christmas 1947.
 The following year the United States Marine Corps expanded the program nationwide with all Reserve Units.
 Since Major Hendricks worked in public relations, in Hollywood, he was able to recruit studios and celebrities to help promote the campaign.

 In addition to coordingating Santas for local and regional campaigns, I also volunteer my time at major events with the Toys for Tots Foundation.
 If they call, I go wherever they ask.
 In this capacity I have gone on special airlifts that delivered tens of thousands of toys for children who were affected in disaster hit areas, including Hurricane Sandy, and last year’s, Hurricane Matthew.